hamzehkhazaei/EECS3221_MiniProj1/README.md

 [Here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.
 The TAs then grade your project according to the following:

-1. Accurate makefile and no error in compilation (2 marks)
+1. Accurate makefile and no error in compilation (2 points)
     * In OSC VM, the TA will use `make` command to compile and make the project; if no errors reported and shell prompt shows up properly you will get the 2 marks for this part.

-2. Simple shell commands (3 marks)
+2. Simple shell commands (3 points)
     * At this step, the TA may run any simple shell command in your shell.
 It could be w/wo parameters and **is including but not limited to** `ls -la`, `cd /etc/bin/`, `pwd`, `exit`, `top &` etc. When running `top &`, the TA will check if a top process is running in the background.
 The TA will use the same set of commands for all students.

-3. History feature (2 marks)
+3. History feature (2 points)
     * Here the TA uses `!!` to run the last command.
 If there is no last command (i.e., right at the beginning), your shell should provide a proper error message.

-4. Redirection input and output (4 marks)
+4. Redirection input and output (4 points)
     * To test this, the TA issues `ls > out.txt` command. the `out.txt` file should be created in the current directory.
 Then, `sort < out.txt` will be executed; as a result, a sorted list of files/folders should be printed in the screen.

-5. Communication via pipe (4 marks)
+5. Communication via pipe (4 points)
     * For this part, the TA will execute `ls | sort` or/and `ps -ef | grep systemd` command; expected results should be printed out in the screen.